Faieee/final_project/README.md

 ### **Summary of models by feature importance in descending order**

-- **The correlation coefficient of each variable to the model would be the main statistics that we examined, with age being the most relevant variable out of all of them.**
+- **The correlation coefficient of each variable to the model would be the main statistic that we examined, with age being the most relevant predictor variable out of all of them.**

 ![FeatureImportance](https://user-images.githubusercontent.com/68654746/198142756-45b8eac4-3b7f-403d-8140-f9aa926fbf5d.jpg)